allanj/pytorch_neural_crf/README.md

 ### Usage
-1. Put the Glove embedding file (`glove.6B.100d.txt`) under `data` directory (You can also use ELMo/BERT/Flair, further details will be provided.)
+1. Put the Glove embedding file (`glove.6B.100d.txt`) under `data` directory (You can also use ELMo/BERT/Flair, Check below.)
+Note that if your embedding file does not exist, we just randomly initalize the embeddings.
 2. Simply run the following command and you can obtain results comparable to the benchmark above.
     ```bash
     python3.6 main.py